 A huge number of individuals have experienced aching legs which can be very troublesome to deal with.
 These can occur when one least expects it and as such, it can often hit hard which can catch someone off guard as a result.
 Many often disregard their aching legs taking them lightly or for granted thinking a good night’s rest is more than enough to recuperate them.
 This however is not enough in some cases where their pains and discomfort just keeps getting worse.
 Let us look at some of the underlying factors that contribute in developing aching legs.

 There are a number of aspects that revolves around what causes leg pain.
 For instance, pain in the legs can occur as a result of conditions that affect bones, joints, muscles, tendons, ligaments, blood vessels, nerves, or skin.
 Leg pain can occur in the foot, ankle, knee, behind the knee, thigh, down the back of the leg, or in any part of the leg.
-It can occur at night, while lying down, or while running or exercising, depending upon the cause.
+It can occur at night, while lying down, or while running or exercising, while cooking in your designer kitchen or standing up all day in a retail job, depending upon the cause.
 Also depending on the cause, leg pain can occur in one leg only, or in both legs.